TheAp0cryphal/eMosh-Emotional-Multimodality-Optical-Auditory-Synergy-Hub/README.md

 ## This is the repository containing:

 1. Web Application allowing users to try wMosh predicting emoji and a corresponding valence and arousal on circumplex model
-2. Web Server processing input movie to analysie the expexted valence, arousal and emoji through pre-trained audio model and EmoNet.
+2. Web Server processing input movie to analyse the expexted valence, arousal and emoji through pre-trained audio model and EmoNet.

 # Steps to run our app